The day is finally here that you close on your first home!

 Where it takes place

-The location of the closing usually takes place at title attorney’s office which was selected by you and your realtor when you initially placed a contract on the home, but it is also possible to do a remote closing with a power of attorney as well.
+The location of the closing usually takes place at the title attorney’s office which was selected by you when you initially placed an offer on the home.
+It is also possible to do a remote closing with a power of attorney as well.

 Signing the documents

-The majority of the time spent during the closing process is spent signing a stack of closing documents.
+The majority of the time spent during the closing process isigning a stack of closing documents.
 Remember that whoever is on the loan will need to sign the paperwork.

 The keys are yours

-Once everything is signed, the title company just needs to verify that funds have been wired to the seller’s bank.
-After this has occurred, then you finally get what you have been patiently waiting for…….the keys to your first home!
+Once everything is signed, the title company just needs to verify that funds have been wired and received to the seller’s bank.
+After this has occurred you finally get handed the keys to your first home!